Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 & artillery fire imitated by means

-of Verry;s lights fired to various points
+of Verey's lights fired to various points

 in its vicinity for the observer to spot

-the observer did very well, though the
+The observer did very well, though the

 signals were very faint.
 In the